-Stakeholder theory of entrepreneurship
+Stakeholder theory and entrepreneurship

-Let us adopt the premise that from the entrepreneurial new entrant's perspective, entrepreneurial opportunities emerge from the appearance of a marginalized stakeholder.
-The cause of this stakeholder's marginalization is the set of strategic choices that incumbent firm managers have made to balance stakeholder interests optimally.
-Entrepreneurial opportunities are born out of stakeholder imbalances, as entrepreneurs discover business models for marginalized stakeholders.
+From the entrepreneurial new entrant's perspective, entrepreneurial opportunities emerge from the appearance of marginalized stakeholder groups.
+The cause of the stakeholder marginalization is the set of strategic choices that incumbent firm managers have made to balance the interests of their stakeholder.
+Entrepreneurial opportunities are born out of stakeholder imbalances as entrepreneurs discover business models for marginalized stakeholders (Laplume, Walker, Zhang & Yu,

-The stakeholder theory of entrepreneurship has interesting implications for entrepreneurship practice because it suggest broadening the customer discovery process into a stakeholder discovery process.
+The stakeholder theory of entrepreneurship has interesting implications for entrepreneurship practice because it suggests broadening the customer discovery process into a stakeholder discovery process.
 The shift is important because the theory recognizes the sources of entrepreneurial opportunities as catering to under-served stakeholders in the current incumbent regime.
 Customers are just one of several key stakeholders that entrepreneurs should pay attention to.

 Source of ideas: